arcAman07/LeetCode/README.md

 # LeetCode

-My journey of solving CC problems on Leetcode.
+My journey of solving Compettive  problems on Leetcode.